Add To Favorites

 Learn about geometric shapes and practice drawing sensational squares, terrific triangles, and other perfect polygons!

-On construction paper, lay your shapes in a pleasing mosaic pattern, leaving spaces between the pieces.
+On construction paper, students lay their shapes in a personally pleasing mosaic pattern, leaving spaces between the pieces.
 Attach with Crayola School Glue.
 Dry.

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.

 Create a “Mondrian-like” world by simply using squares, rectangles and primary colors!

 Brighten any environment with three-dimensional critters made from recycled materials inspired by the whimsical woodcarv

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage ins

 Investigate and experience the fun of M. C. Escher’s tessellating shapes.
 Students create their own tessellating shapes

 Students visualize how supporting details strengthen main ideas with this vibrant cityscape of skyscrapers supported by